by Michael W. Taft

 Our technological and social media society can really come to the rescue here.
 There may be few serious practitioners in the world out there, but most of them are available online somewhere.

 Podcasts – There are some amazingly helpful meditation podcasts out there.
 They exist for every level of experience and meditative tradition.
-Even though it recently went defunct, the best is probably Buddhist Geeks.
-I recommend listening to all the back episodes.
+The Deconstructing Yourself website is also a podcast, and furthermore recommend others like Buddhist Geeks.
 The conversation is one way in any podcast, it can work wonders for helping you to feel that there are others like you out there in the world.
 (List your favorite in the comments.)

 Twitter – Twitter is one of my favorite venues for connecting with meditation teachers of note.
 While they are often talking about topics other than meditation, it’s surprisingly easy to engage them in a serious conversation about practice.
 It’s also interesting and instructive, on some level, to see how they talk about other topics.
 My friend Kenneth Folk (who is a highly qualified mindfulness instructor) has a Twitter feed worthy of connecting with, especially if you don’t mind a lot of side commentary about Bitcoin.
 (List your favorite meditation teacher’s Twitter feed in the comments.)

 Reddit – Believe it or not, Reddit hosts a couple of very active and interactive groups, which are relatively free from trolls, griefers, and marketers.
 They are /r/mindfulness and /r/meditation.
+Even better, these days can be /r/streamentry and /r/themindilluminated.
 You can find a lot of very good information here, and talk to people who you can actually get to know.
 These are both groups buzzing with energy.
 One of the best things about them is they are not dedicated to any one teacher or tradition, especially /r/mindfulness.
-Of course, like any forum, there is a ton of bad information in there, but it is greatly outweighed by the good.
+Like any forum, you have to be on the lookout for bad information in there, but the bad is greatly outweighed by the good.
 Getting out of the box of whatever tradition you’re in and at least reading about another form of meditation which is quite different is always challenging and refreshing.

 Buddy System – Even if you live in a sparsely populated backwoods area, or perhaps on an island off the coast of Canada somewhere (lucky you!), I encourage you to make use of the buddy system.
 Find at least one human being somewhere who is also doing mindfulness practice and meet with them one a week to discuss both of your practices.
 It works!
 If you can’t find a friend in meatspace, find one online!